-On November 25, 2009, Oluwole Ogunware ("Employee") filed a petition for appeal with the Office of Employee Appeals ("the OEA" or "the Office") contesting the District of Columbia Public Schools' ("Agency" or "DCPS") action of terminating her employment through a Reduction-in-Force ("RIF").
+On November 30, 2009, James Melbourne ("Employee") filed a petition for appeal with the Office of Employee Appeals ("the OEA" or "the Office") contesting the District of Columbia Public Schools' ("Agency" or "DCPS") action of terminating his employment through a Reduction-in-Force ("RIF").
 The effective date of the RIF was November 2, 2009.
-Employee's position of record at the time her position was abolished was ET-15 Special Education Teacher at Ballou Senior High School ("Ballou").
-Employee was serving in Educational Service status at the time she was terminated.
+Employee's position of record at the time his position was abolished was an ET-15 Special Education Teacher at Ballou Senior High School ("Ballou").
+Employee was serving in Educational Service status at the time he was terminated.

 I was assigned this matter on February 7, 2012.
 On February 16, 2012, I ordered the parties to submit written briefs on the issue of whether Agency conducted the instant RIF in accordance with applicable District laws, statues, and regulations.
 Agency timely complied with this order while Employee did not.
-Accordingly, on May 1, 2012, I sent out an Order for Statement of Good Cause to Employee.
-Pursuant to this order, Employee was required to submit
+Of note, Employee's copy of the aforesaid order was returned to the OEA by the U.S. Postal Service with the notation "Returned to Sender, Unclaimed, Unable to Forward."
+On May 1, 2012, I sent out an Order for Statement of Good Cause to Employee.
+Pursuant to this order, Employee was required to submit a statement of good cause explaining his failure to comply with the previous order and he was required to submit his brief as was initially required by the February 16th order.
+Employee's response was due on or before May 11, 2012.
+To date, this letter was not returned to sender; moreover,